 The pilgrim was none other than Alice Walker, who ten years later would win the Pulitzer Prize for her hugely acclaimed and best-selling novel The Color Purple.
-She was also the figure largely responsible for bringing to light the all but forgotten work of Zora Neale Hurston, now viewed as one of the most important black writers of the 20th century.
+She was also the figure largely responsible for bringing to light the all but forgotten work of Zora Neale Hurston, now viewed as one of the most important Black writers of the 20th century.

 Hurston was born Jan.
 7, 1891, the fifth of eight children in a Notasulga, Alabama, household.
-When she was 3, the family moved to Eatonville, Florida – the first all-black township to be incorporated in the United States – where her preacher father eventually became mayor.
+When she was 3, the family moved to Eatonville, Florida—the first all-Black township to be incorporated in the United States—where her preacher father eventually became mayor.
 Hurston described Eatonville as “a city of five lakes, three croquet courts, three hundred brown skins, three hundred good swimmers, plenty of guavas, two schools, and no jailhouse.”
-It was an idyllic setting where, unlike most African-Americans of her generation, Hurston was isolated from the humiliations of segregation.
+It was an idyllic setting where, unlike most African Americans of her generation, Hurston was isolated from the humiliations of segregation.

 But when she was 13, her mother died and her world was forever changed.
 Her father hastily remarried, and Hurston and the new bride violently quarreled.
 Hurston was sent to boarding school in Jacksonville, Florida.
 She was soon expelled, and had to make ends meet by becoming a maid to a singer with the travelling Gilbert & Sullivan show.
 Eventually she wound up in Baltimore, where at 26, she resumed her high school education.

-Her efforts won her admission first to Howard University and later a scholarship to Barnard University as its first black student.
+Her efforts won her admission first to Howard University and later a scholarship to Barnard College as its first Black student.
 There she would work with noted anthropologists Margaret Mead and Ruth Benedict before earning her bachelor’s degree in 1927 when she was 36.
 She would also be mentored by Franz Boas, whose then radical ideas about the richness and import of indigenous cultures would shape much of her later work.

 But in addition to her scholarly life, Hurston lived a kind of second existence as a mainstay of the emerging Harlem Renaissance literary scene, known at the time as the “New Negro Movement.”
 She began writing short stories and became friendly with Langston Hughes and Wallace Thurman, who formed the core of a bohemian group who called themselves, with deliberately provocative irony, the “Niggerati” (a portmanteau coined by Hurston).
-In their writings for Fire! and other short-lived publications, the group addressed taboo subject matter like prostitution, homoeroticism and the envy of whites, in hopes of ruffling the feathers of what they perceived to be Harlem’s stuffy, black bourgeoisie.
+In their writings for Fire! and other short-lived publications, the group addressed taboo subject matter like prostitution, homoeroticism and the envy of whites, in hopes of ruffling the feathers of what they perceived to be Harlem’s stuffy, Black bourgeoisie.

-By the mid-1930s, Hurston had published a variety of short stories and essays and a collection of black folklore, Mules and Men, culled from research in Eatonville and New Orleans.
+By the mid-1930s, Hurston had published a variety of short stories and essays and a collection of Black folklore, Mules and Men, culled from research in Eatonville and New Orleans.
 Intrigued by the voodoo rituals she encountered in the latter city, she used the Guggenheim Fellowship grant she was awarded to conduct more research in Jamaica and Haiti.